Abra… cad… Abra!

 “CARROZA TRIUNFAL”

-Just before the War, the affluent Sor Catalina Osmena of the Dominican Sisters initiated — with her own substantial donation — a fund drive for the construction of a new, large, and magnificent “carroza triunfal” [ boat-shaped carriage ] entirely of solid silver [ 85 % ], an absolute masterpiece of the “Talleres de Maximo Vicente,” for the use of the Virgin during the “La Naval de Manila” processions.
-Dona Carmen “Menggay” Reyes de Reyes, the current “Camarera” of the “Santo Rosario,” told Rafael del Casal that the PreWar devotees had donated real silver coins [ 85 % ] for the “carroza triunfal.”
-Mr. del Casal also met the old Ireneo Taruc, a longtime silversmith at the “Talleres de Maximo Vicente,” who as a 19 year old apprentice had labored on the elaborate silverwork of the ”carroza triunfal” just before The War.
+Just before the war, Sor Catalina de la Visitacion [ the “heredera” / heiress Vicenta Osmena y Rafols of the affluent and venerable Cebu clan; she funded the establishment of the “Colegio de Santa Catalina de Matsuyama” in Shikoku, Japan ] of the Dominican sisters initiated — with her own substantial donation — a fund drive for the construction of a new, large, and magnificent “carroza triunfal” [ boat-shaped carriage ] entirely of solid silver [ 85 % ], an absolute masterpiece of the “Talleres de Maximo Vicente,” for the use of the Virgin during the “La Naval de Manila” processions.
+Carmen “Mengay” Reyes de Reyes [ Mrs. Vicente Cecilio Reyes ], the current “camarera” of the “Santo Rosario,” told Rafael del Casal that the prewar devotees had donated real silver coins [ 85 % ] for the “carroza triunfal.”
+Mr. del Casal also met the old Ireneo Taruc, a longtime silversmith at the “Talleres de Maximo Vicente,” who as a 19 year-old apprentice had labored on the elaborate silverwork of the “carroza triunfal” just before the war.
 He too, remembered that it was entirely of solid silver.
-Unfortunately, it was burned inside the Santo Domingo Church and Convent in Intramuros during The War.
+Unfortunately, it was burned inside the Santo Domingo church and convent in Intramuros during the war.

 WORLD WAR II

-According to Dona Carmen Reyes de Reyes, by that time [ PreWar ] the regalia of the “Santo Rosario” — the 1811 and the 1907 gold “coronas” [ crowns ] of the mother and child, the 1811 gold “rostrillo” and “aureola,” the gold “cetros” [ scepters ] and “baston” [ cane ], and the many donated jewels — were no longer stored inside the “Tesoro del Convento” of the Santo Domingo Church and Convent in Intramuros, but secreted in the vaults of the old ”Monte de Piedad” Bank in Santa Cruz, Manila.
-That is where her Great Treasure stayed throughout The War.
+According to Carmen Reyes de Reyes, by that time [ prewar ] the regalia of the “Santo Rosario” — the 1811 and the 1907 gold “coronas” [ crowns ] of the mother and child, the 1811 gold “rostrillo” and “aureola,” the gold “cetros” [ scepters ] and “baston” [ cane ], and the many donated jewels — were no longer stored inside the “tesoro del convento” of the Santo Domingo church and convent in Intramuros, but secreted in the vaults of the old “Monte de Piedad” Bank in Santa Cruz, Manila.
+That is where her great treasure stayed throughout the war.

 THE RESCUE OF THE “SANTO ROSARIO”

-But She did, miraculously as always.
-The Extreme Heat of The Fire had bent, twisted, deformed, and in fact almost melted several of the important gold and silver objects.
-But the 350 year old [ elephant ] ivory and hardwood image of the ”Santo Rosario” actually survived The Conflagration which had consumed her beautiful, rose-colored, Gothic-style temple from 1875 — the Santo Domingo Church and Convent in Intramuros, a masterpiece by the Europe-trained, patrician architect Don Felix Roxas Sr. — and it also finally laid waste to the historic site of her home beside the Pasig River since 1593.
+But she did, miraculously as always.
+The extreme heat of the fire had bent, twisted, deformed, and in fact almost melted several of the important gold and silver objects.
+But the 350 year old [ elephant ] ivory and hardwood image of the “Santo Rosario” actually survived the conflagration which had consumed her beautiful, rose-colored, Gothic-style temple from 1875 — the Santo Domingo church and convent in Intramuros, a masterpiece by the Europe-trained, patrician architect Felix Roxas Sr. — and it also finally laid waste to the historic site of her home beside the Pasig River since 1593.

-“Tears of happiness gushed forth as They All immediately knelt down on the wet stone floor of The Convent and prayed the “Salve” aloud.
+“Tears of happiness gushed forth as they all immediately knelt down on the wet stone floor of the convent and prayed the “Salve” aloud.
 They had never prayed more intently.
-The Silence, The Blackout, the Faint Moonlight, the Deep Shadows, the Wet Walls… all contributed to the dramatic, almost ‘theatrical’ experience…”
+The silence, the blackout, the faint moonlight, the deep shadows, the wet walls… all contributed to the dramatic, almost ‘theatrical’ experience…”

 “”The image of the ‘Santo Rosario’ was wrapped in a thick blanket.
 Her image as well as the wooden boxes containing her elaborate vestments were all loaded in the same truck.”